txsoura/Project3-UniAmerica/README.md

-# Project3-UniAmerica
+# Project 3 UniAmerica

-//This is a source code of IOT in C
+This is a source code of IOT in C